Current filter: Most popular

 The lakes have been by affected poor water quality and algal blooms for decades - the first algal bloom was recorded in 1959, after aerial top dressing of fertiliser began in the catchment

 Before this time, the land cover had undergone extreme changes.
-The forest ecosystem was replaced by bracken and shrub following burning by Māori colonists and then European colonists replaced it with pasture
+The forest ecosystem was initially replaced by bracken and shrub and is now pasture.

 Algal blooms are not an overnight problem, and there’s no single cause.
 Rain washes soil and nutrients from fertiliser into the lake from the surrounding landscape, plus a ‘legacy load’, a build up over decades, of soil and fertiliser nutrients sits in the lake bed - both these reduce water quality and feed algal blooms.